kouphax/expect.kt/README.markdown

 Expect.kt is a set of assertions that allow you to assert the outcome of testing state using a more fluent and specific set of assertions than you get from the `kotlin.test`.
 Each type has a set of extension functions that allow you to check certain specifics that relate to that type.

-Rather than fulfilling a specific need this project was started as a means to understand the [Kotlin](http://confluence.jetbrains.net/display/Kotlin/Welcome) language and explore its features (and limitations)
+Rather than fulfilling a specific need this project was started as a means to understand the [Kotlin](http://confluence.jetbrains.net/display/Kotlin/Welcome) language and explore its features (and limitations).
+As it stands most of the assertions are not making good use of the "Kotlin way" and are shamelessly ripped off [FluentAssertions for .NET](http://fluentassertions.codeplex.com/).
+The tweaking and improving come next.

 # Syntax